DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 - **Delete selected** — tick photos and tap "Delete selected" to remove them from the SD card
 - **Delete all** — removes every photo from the SD card in one go (asks for confirmation)
 - **Stop WiFi** — exits WiFi mode and restarts the board, returning to camera mode

+Note: On iOS devices, the gallery page may open automatically when connected to Wi-Fi, but the download feature might not work.
+In this case, close the gallery page, open a browser like Google Chrome, and manually enter the IP address mentioned above to download the images.

 ### OTA firmware update

 When in WiFi mode, you (and only you, with the password) can push new firmware wirelessly.